Natasha Scott: International

 Scott has won five medals at the Asia Pacific Bowls Championships, two of which were gold, the latest at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.
 In 2018, she won the Hong Kong International Bowls Classic pairs title with Ellen Ryan.

 National

 In 2021, playing under the name Van Eldik she won the pairs (with Genevieve Delves) and triples (with Davis and Kate Matthews) at the delayed 2020 Australian National Bowls Championships.
 This was her third national title after previously winning the 2017 triples.
-She also has four Australian Open titles to her name (2015, 2016, 2019, 2021).
+She also has five Australian Open titles to her name (2015, 2016, 2019, 2021 and 2023).

+In 2023, Van Eldik won the Australian Nationals triples title with Kate Matthews and Genevieve Delves.

 Personal life

 On 7 January 2014 Van Eldik married fellow Raymond Terrace BC player Lennon Scott.

+Scott separated from Scott in 2019 and has since gone back to maiden name, Van Eldik.